 Air purification: RIT is installing bipolar ionization systems in its residence halls, apartments, and academic buildings to help neutralize viruses, bacteria, allergens, mold, and other airborne contaminants.
 Unlike many air purification systems on a standard air filter, the ions interact with biological contaminants to make them inert.
 RIT’s limited testing of this technology in our own labs shows that it is effective against many airborne contaminants.
 Preliminary testing of the technology by the manufacturers shows that it is effective against COVID-19.
 RIT also reprogrammed its air handling units to provide the freshest air possible to learning spaces to provide dilution, as recommended by the CDC.

-Transparent barriers: Each teaching space will have a transparent barrier installed at the front of the classroom to serve as a barrier between instructors and students to help block the direct transmission of large respiratory droplets.
-Similar barriers are also being installed at appropriate service desks and reception areas across campus.
+Transparent barriers: Teaching spaces have a transparent barrier installed at the front of the classroom to serve as a barrier between instructors and students to help block the direct transmission of large respiratory droplets.
+Similar barriers have been installed at appropriate service desks and reception areas across campus.

-Reducing touchpoints in restrooms: RIT is replacing air dryers with hands-free paper towel dispensers in public restrooms on campus to reduce the spread of germs.
-Foot pedals also will be installed on bathroom doors to eliminate the need for many individuals to touch door handles.
-Touchless soap dispensers will replace the current dispensers during the fall semester and will be installed as they arrive.
-Automatic door openers will be placed in select bathrooms across campus.
+Reducing touchpoints in restrooms: RIT replaced air dryers with hands-free paper towel dispensers in public restrooms on campus to reduce the spread of germs.
+Foot pedals were also installed on bathroom doors to eliminate the need for many individuals to touch door handles.
+Touchless soap dispensers will replace the hand-pump dispensers during the fall semester and will be installed as they arrive.
+Additional automatic door openers have been placed in select bathrooms across campus.

-Hand sanitizer stations: RIT is placing approximately 1,000 hand- or foot-operated hand sanitizer stations across campus.
-They will be placed predominantly near building-entry points and classroom areas.
+Hand sanitizer stations: RIT placed approximately 1,000 hand- or foot-operated hand sanitizer stations across campus, predominantly near building-entry points and classroom areas.